 The protein encoded by this gene belongs to the CDM protein family.
 It is specifically expressed in hematopoietic cells, predominantly in the peripheral blood leukocytes, and is involved in remodeling of the actin cytoskeleton required for lymphocyte migration, through the activation of RAC.
 Mice lacking this gene show a severe impairment in the migration and homing of lymphocytes.
 These mutant mice also exhibited long-term survival of allografts, suggesting that this gene may be a target for controlling transplant rejection. [provided by RefSeq, Oct 2011]

 GeneCards Summary for DOCK2 Gene

 DOCK2 (Dedicator Of Cytokinesis 2) is a Protein Coding gene.
-Among its related pathways are Disease and Hemostasis.
-GO annotations related to this gene include T cell receptor binding.
+Diseases associated with DOCK2 include immunodeficiency 40 and dock2 deficiency.
+Among its related pathways are Infectious disease and Chemokine Signaling.
+GO annotations related to this gene include binding and guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is DOCK5.